hmrc/slack-notifications/README.md

 `result` shares the same structure as the response for `POST /notification`

-If your message is unable to be queued because of an issue with the channel lookup or a downstream outage you will not receive a `msgId` and instead just get the `result` e.g.
+If your message is unable to be queued because of an issue with the channel lookup or a downstream outage you will not receive a `msgId` and instead just get a `500 Internal Server Error` and a `result` e.g.

 ```json
 {